Life

 Works

-Similarly, others have tried to link Calpurnius Siculus to the Laus Pisonis, which heaped praise on Calpurnius Piso, and the Einsieldeln Eclogues, though again these ideas remain speculation.
+He speaks of a patron, Meliboeus, though the identity of this person remains a mystery.
+Some have tried to link him to Seneca or the aforementioned Calpurnius Piso.
+Similarly, others have tried to link Calpurnius Siculus to the Laus Pisonis, which heaped praise on Calpurnius Piso, and the Einsiedeln Eclogues, though again these ideas remain speculative.

 Calpurnius Siculus Online